Canada's national model codes development system

 Changes to the system

-To facilitate provincial and territorial adoption of the National Model Construction Codes, with few or no amendments, new editions only address issues agreed upon by all provinces and territories.
+To facilitate provincial and territorial adoption of the national model codes, with few or no amendments, new editions only address issues agreed upon by all provinces and territories.
 Technical differences between provincial and national model code requirements are examined with a view to harmonizing as many as possible.

 Issues falling outside the scope of the core codes are dealt with in separate documents published by that province or territory.
 If several provinces and territories wish to address the same issue, the CCBFC will consider developing a separate code on that issue.
 The NECB and the NFBC are examples of such non-core documents.